kenourax/docs/console-tests.md

 public function test_console_command(): void
 {
     $this->artisan('question')
-        ->expectsQuestion('What is your name?', 'Taylor Otwell')
+        ->expectsQuestion('What is your name?', 'kenndeclouv')
         ->expectsQuestion('Which language do you prefer?', 'PHP')
-        ->expectsOutput('Your name is Taylor Otwell and you prefer PHP.')
+        ->expectsOutput('Your name is kenndeclouv and you prefer PHP.')
-        ->doesntExpectOutput('Your name is Taylor Otwell and you prefer Ruby.')
+        ->doesntExpectOutput('Your name is kenndeclouv and you prefer Ruby.')
         ->assertExitCode(0);
 }
 ```